Mass Readings for the 21st Sunday in Ordinary Time Year A

 Themes for the 21st Sunday in Ordinary Time Year A

-The readings for the Twenty-First Sunday in Ordinary Time for Year A remind us that God’s wisdom is not the same as our own wisdom.
+The readings for the 21st Sunday in Ordinary Time Year A remind us that God’s wisdom is not the same as our own wisdom.
 In the first reading we hear that God has the power to remove the mighty from their positions of leadership.
 In the second reading Paul tells us that we cannot know the mind of God, as his wisdom and knowledge are beyond us.
 And in the gospel s that Jesus is the Christ, and Jesus declares that this is a revelation from the Father.

 See the Homilies and Reflections section and the More Thoughts section for further expansion on these readings and some reflection questions for the 21st Sunday in Ordinary Time Year A.